In FOCUS / 2015-04-22

 An agreement has still not been reached in the current wage conflict between the national operator Deutsche Bahn and the German train drivers' union (GDL).
 The train drivers have gone on strike several times since the conflict began - millions of passengers were affected by the work stoppages.

-Longer-distance and commuter trains transported approximately 2.6 billion people in 2013.
+According to preliminary results, longer-distance and commuter trains transported approximately 2.6 billion people in 2014.
 Most of the passengers (2.5 billion) used the trains to cover shorter distances.
-Compared with a year earlier, the number of passengers declined by 2.3% in local transport.
-In contrast, the number of passengers using long-distance transport services remained unchanged at 131 million.
+Compared with a year earlier, the number of passengers increased by 2.1% in local transport.
+In contrast, the number of passengers using long-distance transport services declined by 1.8% (129 million).